 An essential component of any Six Sigma project is the gage R&R step.
 When traditional tools are hard to apply in transactional projects, the best approach is to ask the question, "Do I understand what my data represents and can I trust it?"

-One of the biggest challenges in making improvements in transactional processes is getting data which can be relied upon.
-An often-overlooked tool in the Lean Six Sigma toolbox, Gage R&R, can be of immeasurable help in improving data reliability.
+An often-overlooked tool in the Lean Six Sigma toolbox, Gage R&R can be of immeasurable help in improving data reliability when improving transactional processes.